marcopennekamp/lore/specification/specs.md

 - Tests that are part of the language are seamless to use for a veteran and easy to pick up for a newcomer.
 There is no need to include a third-party library, or to set up and maintain a testing toolchain.
 - Instead of adding specs to separate test files and folders, they *can* be placed directly beside functions and types.
 This close relationship promotes writing tests and benchmarks, and makes them easier to find.
 The latter is important for specs that are suitable usage examples.
 They are only useful if they're easy to find.
-- Lore itself needs a testing framework to execute language tests.
+- The implementation of Lore needs a testing framework to execute language tests.
 Instead of building an internal solution that isn't suitable to use outside the language implementation, we've set out to build a solution that works as a base for everyone.
 - Given that Lore doesn't have macros (yet), a comparable third-party testing framework would have to use a more verbose syntax for defining tests.
 Built-in tests can be implemented with custom syntax.
 - As the language evolves, so can the test framework.
-In fact, it *must* evolve with the language, which forces us, the language designers, to take testing into account when we expand or change the language.
+In fact, it *must* evolve with the language, which forces us as language designers to take testing into account when expanding or changing the language.

 Now, all this isn't meant to exclude community testing or benchmarking frameworks.
 We want specs to work as a **baseline** that frameworks can build upon.
 This isn't currently the case, as there's no way to hook into specs, but it's a goal for the future.

 Given that the built-in testing solution should work as a baseline, we have to provide a conservative lowest common denominator.
 This comes with some limitations.
-In particular, Lore does not implement or otherwise prescribe object mocking, dependency injection, a specific DSL for testing, or any other features supported by more complex testing frameworks.
+In particular, Lore does not implement or otherwise prescribe object mocking, dependency injection, remote test execution, fuzzing, or any other features supported by more complex testing frameworks.